-Points Broker Tickets - How does it work?
+Points Broker Tickets - Does it work + What are the risks?

-Have you seen the google ads, or heard about friends getting cheap business class tickets, buying points from someone to fly?
+Have you seen the google ads, or heard about friends getting cheap business or first class tickets, (buying points from someone to fly)?

 FAQ - I'll explain how this practice works.

-First: They are not illegal, Second: They use a loophole.
+First: They are not illegal (if not hacked), Second: They use a grey loophole.

 They are called points brokers.

-Online websites who will sell you a business class bargain, seemingly using points sourced from some corporations who ‘don't need them’.
-Some may sell you the points to be deposited into your own account.
+Online websites who will sell you a business class bargain, seemingly using points sourced from corporations who ‘don't need them’.
+Some may sell you the points to be deposited into your own account, others will just send you the ticket that is booked from another account.
 It’s an interesting business model, one with a few questions unanswered.

 Note: iFLYflat is independent and we do not purchase points.
 We help our clients with strategies to collect more of their own legally owned points, and to use them smarter.

-We talk often with airlines and their frequent flyer programs, with banks and their reward loyalty programs.
+We often talk with airlines about their frequent flyer programs, and with banks about their reward loyalty programs.
 This is my opinion on what is coming.

 With data-mining, the game has changed.